 The Programme of the French Workers' Party had nothing to do with some lowest-commondenominator unity-mongering.
-A On widespread misconception. the contrary, the foundation of the French Workers' Party and its Marxist programme effectively marked the eclipse of Jacobinism, Blanquism, .
-Bakuninism and Proudhonism - schools of thought which had previously dominated socialism in France.
+A widespread misconception. the contrary, the foundation of the French Workers' Party and its Marxist programme effectively marked the eclipse of Jacobinism, Blanquism, Bakuninism Proudhonism - schools of thought which had previously dominated socialism in France.
 Marxist politics was on the rise and opponents on the left furiously denounced what they instantly branded as the 'London programme'.
 Why?
 Because there was an implicit rejection of elitist socialism, putschist socialism and cooperative socialism.
-The French Workers' Party would use elections and the struggle for democratic and economic reform demands to build a powerful organisation and gain mass influence ... the vital foundations of working class state power.
+The French Workers' Party would use elections and the struggle for democratic and economic reform demands to build a powerful organisation and gain mass influence ... the vital foundations of working class state

 No less to the point, the minimum section of the Programme of the French Workers' Party was a year in preparation ...
 Marx drew up a 101-point questionnaire for working class readers of Benoît Malon's paper, La Revue socialiste, and 25,000 copies of Enquête Ouvrière ('Workers' Inquiry') were circulated.
-It formed the for similar initiatives in basis other countries.7 The aim was to find information about the living and working conditions in France that would inform the drafting of demands.
+It formed the for similar initiatives in other countries.7 The aim was to find information about the living and working conditions in France that would inform the drafting of demands.
 Guesde toured the country to organise local and regional groups and found that workers were particularly concerned with greater social and civil rights.

-Following the tour, Guesde and got together in the front room of 122 Regent's Park Road.
+Following the tour, Guesde and narrow-minded factional response to our CPGB Draft programme within Lafargue travelled to London to meet up with Marx and Engels.
+They got together in the front room of 122 Regent's Park Road.
 Engels' house.
 That was in May of 1880 ... and, of course, their draft programme was debated and agreed by the delegates of the November 1880 founding congress of the French Workers' Party meeting in Le Havre.

 What comrades Wrack and Potts have produced owes nothing to the approach or the method of the Programme of the French Workers' Party.
 Nor the 1891 Erfurt programme of social democracy in Germany, nor the programme of the Russian Social Democratic Party agreed at the 1903 2nd Congress.
 Such programmes mapped out a coherent strategy and drew clear lines of demarcation against other trends on the left.
 In Germany it was primarily against the Lassalleans; in Russia, the economists, the revisionists and the Bundists.